villagra/jellyfin-apiclient-dotnet/README.md

 Jellyfin.ApiClient
 ======================

- .Net client library for Jellyfin's API.
+ NEW .Net client library for Jellyfin's API.

+ ## Attention
+ **This is a work in progress api not ready for use yet**